About Us

 Vision and Mission

-When it comes to creating a platform where small and medium-sized business owners can connect and find resourceful information, CanadianSME has been very successful.
-Through our team of experts and extensive research, no one is better placed to understand the needs of small businesses.
-Not only have we been able to fill the gap when it comes to giving business owners exclusive information that is important for their success, but with their help and the help of business experts, CanadianSME is now well-known among many business owners in Canada!
+IndigenousSME Magazine has been quite successful in its goal of providing a forum where owners of small and medium-sized businesses can network while getting useful resources.
+With our team of experts and extensive research, no one is better placed to understand the needs of small businesses.
+Not only have we been able to fill the gap when it comes to giving business owners exclusive information that is important for their success, but with their help and the help of business experts, IndigenousSME is now well-known among many business owners in Canada!
 However, there is still room for improvement.
-Although CanadianSME is well known for promoting diversity and inclusiveness, we realized we came up short in promoting indigenous-owned businesses from Canada.
+Although IndigenousSME is well known for promoting diversity and inclusiveness, we realized we came up short in promoting indigenous-owned businesses from Canada.

 Our mission is to ensure that every indigenous person has access, knowledge and resources at their fingertips.
-Educating them about how to start any kind of business in Canada- whether it’s for-profit or not, is our goal and the best way to achieve it is by providing access, resources and tools that can help with their success!
+Educating them about how to start any kind of business in Canada- whether it’s for-profit or not, is our goal, and the best way to achieve it is by providing access to resources and tools that can help with their success!

 Meet the Team